jrvieira/graphene/README.md

 ## More examples

-Check the examples folder for a positive-skew distribution of a collector's probability in completing a set at random and a crude brute force attempt at the 25 Horses Problem:
+Check the examples folder for a positive-skew distribution of a collector's probability in completing a set at random and a crude brute force attempt at the 25 Horses Puzzle:

 ```shell
 node examples/collect -amp